BAMRU-Tech/bamru_net/deploy/azure_setup.md

 * "Manage publish profile" -> Download
 * Go to the github repo -> github.com/.../settings/secrets/actions
 * Save the downloaded file as AZUREAPPSERVICE_PUBLISHPROFILE
+* Do the same for the dev webapp and save as AZUREAPPSERVICE_PUBLISHPROFILE_DEV

+* Save the output of this as AZURE_CREDENTIALS: az ad sp create-for-rbac --name "bamrunet-sp" --role contributor \
+    --scopes /subscriptions/{subscription-id}/resourceGroups/bamrunet-rg \
+    --sdk-auth